 A study of the physical, mental, social, and personality growth and development for the full lifespan of the human being.

 An introduction to the theoretical approaches designed to explain the development of personality.
-While the purpose of the course is to engage contemporary theories and application of Personality Psychology, historical theories will also be explored.
+Contemporary theories and application of Personality Psychology, as well as historical theories will be explored.

 The study of how the individual is influenced in his or her behavior, attitudes, perceptions, emotions, and thoughts by other people.